Ceylon vs Cassia Cinnamon: Health Risks, Uses & How to Choose Safely

 • Fresh Origins Ground Ceylon: Ideal for those who love fresh spices and clean ingredient lists.

-Conclusion: Spice Up Your Life the Right Way
+Conclusion: Spice Up Your Life Safely and Deliciously

-Whether you’re sprinkling cinnamon on your morning toast or grinding your own sticks for holiday cookies, knowing the difference between Ceylon and Cassia empowers you to cook smarter — and taste better.
+Whether you're sprinkling cinnamon on your morning toast or grinding your own sticks for holiday cookies, knowing the difference between Ceylon and Cassia empowers you to cook smarter — and taste better without risking your health.

 So next time you reach for that cinnamon jar, pause for a second.
 Ask yourself: am I going for subtlety or strength?
 Health or heartiness?
 Once you know, the choice becomes clear — and deliciously satisfying.